ABRegin/arrigo-support/docs/arrigolicensemanager.md

 ### New Features

 - **Port Readdressing**: Implemented a feature that automatically assigns an available port to the backend service if the default port is already in use.
 This ensures smooth operation even in environments with conflicting port allocations.
-To disable this functionality, supply a port by running the installer with "-p XXXXX" where XXXXX is the port number.
+To disable this functionality, supply a port (between 49152 and 65535) by running the installer with "-p PORT" where PORT is the port number.

 ### Fixes/Improvements